 There are five meteor showers associated with Capricornus: the Alpha Capricornids, the Chi Capricornids, the Sigma Capricornids, the Tau Capricornids, and the Capricorniden-Sagittarids.

-Even though Capricornus is the second faintest constellation in the sky, after Cancer, it is associated with myths and images that go way back to the 21st century BC.
+Even though Capricornus is one of the faintest constellations in the sky, it is associated with myths and images that date back to the 21st century BCE.

-The story of Capricornus originated with the Babyonians and Sumerians.
-The Sumerians knew it as the goat-fish, or SUHUR-MASH-HA, while the Babylonian star catalogues dating back to 1000 BC mention the constellation as MUL.SUHUR.MAŠ, also meaning “goat fish.”
-In the early Bronze Age, Capricornus marked the winter solstice and, in modern astrology, Capricorn’s rule still begins on the first day of winter.
+The story of Capricornus originated with the Babylonians and Sumerians.
+The Sumerians knew the constellation as the goat-fish, or SUHUR-MASH-HA, while Babylonian star catalogues compiled around 1000 BCE called it MUL.SUHUR.MAŠ, also meaning “goat fish.”
+In the early Bronze Age, Capricornus marked the winter solstice and, in modern astrology, Capricorn’s rule still begins on the first day of astronomical winter.

 Pan was placed in the sky by Zeus in gratitude for his coming to the other gods’ rescue on several occasions.
-During the gods’ war with the Titans, Pan helped scare the Titans away by blowing his conch shell and, later, he warned the gods that Typhon, a monster sent by Gaia to fight the gods, was approaching.
-He also suggested that the gods disguise themselves as animals until the danger passed.
+During the gods’ war with the Titans, Pan helped scare the Titans away by blowing his conch shell.
+Later, he warned the gods that Typhon, a monster sent by Gaia to fight them, was approaching.
+He also suggested that gods disguise themselves as animals until the danger passed.

 In the myth, Pan eluded the monster himself by jumping into the river Nile and turning the lower part of his body into that of a fish.
-Zeus eventually killed Typhon with his thunderbolts and, in reference to the myth, Capricornus is still often depicted as a goat with the tail of a fish.
+Zeus eventually struck down Typhon with his thunderbolts.
+In reference to the myth, Capricornus is still often depicted as a goat with the tail of a fish.